A Short History of Phoenix Urban Living

-Midtown is not as dense or as clearly defined as other uban cores in the Valley but it is the home to some really great buildings like the high rise condo towers One Lexington, Crystal Point, Executive Towers, Regency on Central and Phoenix towers as well as some very interesting smaller buildings like Beadle View, Artisan on Osborn, Mezzo and others.
+Midtown is not as dense or as clearly defined as other urban cores in the Valley, but it is home to some really great buildings like the high rise condo towers One Lexington, Crystal Point, Executive Towers, Regency on Central and Phoenix Towers as well as some very interesting smaller buildings like Beadle View, Artisan on Osborn and Mezzo.

 We expect to see a flurry of construction in the area over the coming decade as available land in downtown Phoenix becomes harder and harder to find.
-Already two new projects are about to break ground; ArtHaus and Edison Midtown with more sure to come.
+Already, three new projects are breaking ground; ArtHaus, en Hance and Edison Midtown, with more sure to come.

-Midtown benefits from its proximity to many of the great restaurants I mention above (and others) and with easy access to light rail, midtowners can easily enjoy amenities in downtown Phoenix and Tempe as well.
+Midtown benefits from its proximity to many of the great restaurants I mentioned above and with easy access to light rail, midtowners can easily enjoy amenities in downtown Phoenix and Tempe as well.

-North Phoenix is not nearly as dense as the other urban areas mentioned here but it is still home to several architecturally cool communities that are pedestrian friendly including The Residences on High Street (for rent only) and Lofts at Kierland Commons and the twin high rise towers Kierland Landmark with a soon to break ground new Optima at Kierland project.
+North Phoenix is not nearly as dense as the other urban areas mentioned here, but it is still home to several architecturally cool communities that are pedestrian friendly.
+These include The Residences on High Street (for rent only), Lofts at Kierland Commons and the twin high rise towers Kierland Landmark, with a soon to break ground new Optima at Kierland project.
 You may notice that some of these same projects are also listed in the Scottsdale section of our web site.
-We do this because although the communities are technically In Phoenix, many people think of them as being in Scottsdale.
+We do this because, although the communities are technically in Phoenix, many people think of them as being in Scottsdale.
 So we list them under both cities for the sake of our audience.

 All of these communities offer easy access to great restaurants and shopping in a more upscale setting.